comegrant/dbt_docs_test/projects/data-model/transform/models/silver/cms/_cms__docs.md

 {% docs column__billing_agreement_status_name %}

-The name of the status of the billing agreement:
+The name of the status of the billing agreement
-* `Active`: Customer will take a delivery in the week following cut-off.
-* `Freezed`: Customer will not take a delivery in the week following cut-off.
-* `Pending`: Customer has signed up but is yet to take a delivery.
-* `Bad Player (avida)`: Customer has a poor payment history.
-* `Postal Area Closed`: Postal area of the customer is closed.
-* `Fraud`: Fraudulent customer.
-* `Locked`: Customer's account is locked.
-* `Deleted`: Customer's account is deleted.
-* `Leads`: Legacy, used previously in LMK?

 {% enddocs %}